piyushahuja/piyushahuja.github.io/_drafts/principles.md

 Decisiveness: Don't retype, don't correct, don't care.
 You’re always right, even when you’re wrong.

 Call out bullshit when you see it.
-For errors, apologies can be delivered later.
+For errors, apologies can be delivered later

+It is not about actions.
+It is about how you conduct actions.
+Stength and character come from the *way* you conduct yourself, not through whether you conduct yourself at all or not.
+So make that phone call when it's needed.
+Follow-up.
+Ask if the other person is alright.
+Apologize.
+Ask for that job.
+Show that you're serious in the interview.
+These actions in themeselves don't mean anything.
+Your demeanour and behavioral response would show that.
+Dont be "I’m a deserving guy – my work speaks for itself.
+I don’t need to be a salesperson " Be a salesperson.
+But a serious one.
+Any only sell things you actually have.
+It's all in context, body language and substance.
+.

 Perceptions of work are often different and sometimes more important than actuality.
 (Case in point - Singapore, QC, CGPA, MTP) .
 Sense of Value is different from actual value.